Overview and Guidelines

 Media and Public Announcements

-The letter of intent (LOI) is the first step in the Blue Fund competitive grant application process.
+The letter of intent (LOI) is the first step in the Blue Fund competitive grant process.
 It involves completion of a simple electronic form to determine if a project merits further consideration in light of available resources and current priorities.
-Selected organizations are notified to submit a full application.
-Funding decisions are announced in the fall.
+See a complete list of Blue Fund grants to date here.

-- Letter of Intent submissions due: April 10, 2020, at 4 p.m.
+- Letter of Intent submissions due: March 3, 2023 by 4pm.
 Submissions must be sent electronically using the Blue Fund online application portal which can be accessed through a link on the Blue Fund landing page.
 No pdf or paper copies will be accepted.